 Are Artificial Sweeteners Healthier Than Sugar?

-The artificial sweeteners that manufacturers are now replacing sugar with are the cheapest to produce along with the longest list of side effects and concerns.
+The artificial sweeteners that manufacturers are now replacing sugar with are the cheapest to produce but also have the longest list of side effects and concerns.
 These are all approved and licensed for use but that doesn’t mean they are healthy.

 NHS advice is always several decades behind, they only recently stopped promoting trans-fat laden margarine and refined oil spreads as a healthy choice.
 The NHS smart swap programme is supported by manufacturers of junk food that are selling smaller portions of the junk food to meet the “100 calories healthy snack” guidelines or food that has had sugar replaced with artificial sweeteners.